AIM-Inc/stable-diffusion-webui/README.md

 ## Config

 The `ui-config.json` is used to configure all of the settings for the ui including the limits of the components/elements (min/max values).
-If this file is not present the limits are hard coded to a default value that is in the python code and written to the `ui-config.json` file.
+If this file is not present the limits are hard coded to a default value that is in the python code and written to the `ui-config.json` file at the root of the project.

-This file lives at the root of the the project.
 Configuration files like `ui-config.json` are not included in the repository, and are excluded using the [.gitignore](.gitignore) file.

 Updates to the defaults should been done instead to add greater limits that we can then temper with the [ui-config.json](ui-config.json).